-The Company is committed to e-mails and data storage, contractual phone and internet connectivity services during the current and next fiscal year.
-The Company is committed to minimum lease payments of \$48,386 for fiscal 2014.
+Due to the nature of its operations, the Company is committed to e-mails and data storage, royalty licensing, contractual phone, internet connectivity services and consulting services during the current and next fiscal year.
+The Company is committed to minimum lease payments of \$156,609 for fiscal 2015, \$120,000 for fiscal 2016, and \$30,000 for fiscal 2017.